mroach/musicbox/firmware/README.md

 $ cd your_custom_rpi3
 ```

 2) Rename the main module name of your customized target system in `mix.exs` and comment out the artifact section so we don't try to download an artifact that does not exist yet.
-The [official docs](https://hexdocs.pm/nerves/systems.html#customizing-your-own-nerves-system) are providing great step by step explanations for this.
-To follow these steps is crucial as otherwise you will keep building firmware from one of the official base systems and not your customized one.
+The [official docs](https://hexdocs.pm/nerves/systems.html#customizing-your-own-nerves-system) are providing a great step by step explanations for this. **Following these steps is crucial** as otherwise you will keep building firmware from one of the official base systems and not your customized one.

 3) Set your new mix target and start the nerves system shell